liranfar/flask-on-heroku/README.md

 # flask-on-heroku
 Heroku is a PaaS which allows you to deploy your app automatically on their containers called "dyno".
-All the container instructions should be found in `Prcofile`.
+All the container instructions should be found in `Procfile`.

 ## Usage